Vitamin D and Testosterone: 3332IU of D3 for 25% More Testosterone

 What is the vitamin D testosterone dosage?

 Answer: The optimal amount of vitamin D in the blood serum seems to be around 50-70 ng/dl.
-This can be quite easily achieved when supplementing daily with a low to normal dose of high quality vitamin D3 supplement (this is my recommendation), through a multivitamin, or by spending few hours in the sun each day.
-Best if you do both.
+This can be quite easily achieved when supplementing daily with a low to normal dose of high quality vitamin D3 supplement; this is my recommendation (affiliate link), through a multivitamin, or by spending few hours in the sun each day.
+Best if you do all three.

 Conclusion on Vitamin D Testosterone Benefits

-Vitamin D is a testosterone booster, but if your vitamin D levels are already optimal (most men don’t fall into this category by the way), then extra supplementation won’t help.
+Vitamin D is a testosterone booster, but if your vitamin D levels are already optimal (most men don’t fall into this category), then extra supplementation won’t help.

-So if you’re not already living in an overly sunny place, then supplementation with this high quality vitamin D3 supplement might just be a wise decision 😉 .
+So if you’re not already living in an overly sunny place, then supplementation with high quality vitamin D3 supplement might just be a wise decision (see recommended brand above).

 Latest posts by Ali Kuoppala (see all)